 Being out in nature with the kids

 One of the things I love about hiking with my kids is just the chance to be out in nature with them.
+Whether it’s doing hikes at North Cascades National Park, or hiking in Whistler, BC during the fall.
 For a brief time, we can be away from the distractions of the Ipad (for them) and social media (for me).
 We can just be together.
 We can act goofy and explore all the wonderful things that the world has to offer.
 Even writing this now, I’m itching to hop into my car and drive out to the nearest park!

 As I was making our summer plans, my mind kept thinking back to our outdoor adventures last summer.
-One memorable adventure was a trip to Mount Rainier National Park in Washington state, during the same road trip when we visited the Redwoods.
+One memorable adventure was a trip to Mount Rainier National Park in Washington state, during the same road trip when we visited the Redwoods with kids.

 Exploring Mount Rainier things to do